API Reference¶

 -

-This decorator might be useful if you want to avoid getting slack timeout because your handlers are taking more than 3 seconds to respond.
+- Run a Callable in a background thread so it doesn’t block main thread - This decorator might be useful if you want to avoid getting slack timeout because your handlers are taking more than 3 seconds to respond.
 See examples.async_task for usage details